corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-With that, we end up with an already greatly improved version of the code:
+With that, we end up with an already greatly simplified (but equally performant!) version of the code:

 ```rust
 use std::collections::HashMap;